 When you’re choosing your keyword, be on the lookout for any clues that could tell you what stage of the buyer’s journey the searcher is in.
 From there you can determine whether your content lines up with that stage.

 After all, if you’re writing a piece of content that you know is for potential customers in the early stages of their purchase journey, you’ll want to target early-stage keywords.

 Tip: Many SEOs and content marketers will pick an SEO technology that classifies keywords into the various stages of the buyer’s journey for them.
-If you’re looking for a free technology to help you with this step, the Conductor Insights app gives you free access to keyword research and classifies keywords into stages, early and late, for you.
+If you’re looking for a free technology to help you with this step, the Conductor Insights app and Conductor for Chrome SEO Extension give you free access to keyword research and classifies keywords into stages, early and late, for you.

 The journey’s not over.
 Now that you know how to do keyword research, the next step is integrating your keyword into your content.